14 Integral relations of a single-phase atmosphere

 \[ \begin{align} \md{k} = \frac{\partial k}{\partial t} + \mathbf{v}\cdot\nabla k = -\frac{1}{\rho}\mathbf{v}\cdot\nabla p - wg + \mathbf{v}\cdot\mathbf{f}_R.\tag{14.8}\label{eq:e_kin_prog} \end{align} \]

-If you multiply this equation by $\rho$ and add the product of the continuity equation by $k$, you get
+Multiplying this equation by $\rho$ and adding the product of the continuity equation with $k$, one obtains

 \[ \begin{align} \md{K} = \frac{\partial K}{\partial t} + \mathbf{v}\cdot\nabla K = -\mathbf{v}\cdot\nabla p - \rho wg - K\nabla\cdot\mathbf{v} + \rho\mathbf{v}\cdot\mathbf{f}_R\tag{14.9}\label{eq:kin_energy_density_flux_form} \end{align} \]